jackyzha0/quartz/content/blog/Extrusion 01.24.md

 And coming up, you can expect a lot more:

 - Next we'll drop a fresh paradigm for constructing agent cognitive architectures with users at the center, replete with cookbooks, integrations, and examples

-- After that, we've got some dev viz tooling in the works that allows anyone to quickly grok all the inferences and context at play in a conversation, compare sessions, and visualize and manipulate entire architectures--as well as swap and compare the performance of custom architectures across the landscape of models
+- After that, we've got some dev viz tooling in the works to allow quick grokking of all the inferences and context at play in a conversation, and visualization and manipulation of entire agent architectures--as well as swap and compare the performance of custom cognition across the landscape of models

-- Finally, we'll bundle the most useful of all this into an offering of managed, hosted services
+- Finally, we'll bundle the most useful of all this into an opinionated offering of managed, hosted services

 ## Keep in Touch